 Rangers' Europa League exit was marred by a controversial penalty denial for Cyriel Dessers, sparking outrage from manager Barry Ferguson and Ally McCoist, and leaving the club facing a trophyless season and questions about the manager's future.

-Rangers' Europa League exit against Athletic Bilbao was marred by controversy and leaves a bitter taste.
-The refereeing decisions, particularly the Dessers penalty denial, overshadowed a performance that already needed improvement.
-The debate surrounding the officiating will likely continue, raising questions about the consistency and fairness of refereeing in European competitions.
-For Rangers, the focus now shifts to domestic football and preparing for a crucial summer of rebuilding.
+The Europa League exit was undeniably controversial and leaves a sour taste in everyone's mouths.
+The refereeing decisions overshadowed a performance that already needed improvement.
+This whole thing will likely fuel debates about refereeing consistency in European competitions for quite some time.
+For Rangers, it's back to domestic football and a crucial summer of rebuilding.
+They’ve got a lot of work to do.

 FAQ